UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/14-github.md

 talking about how they might be used for collaboration.

 ## SSH Background and Setup
-Before Dracula can connect to a remote repository, he needs to set up a way for his computer to authenticate with GitHub so it knows it’s him trying to connect to his remote repository.
+Before we can connect to a remote repository, he needs to set up a way for his computer to authenticate with GitHub so it knows it’s him trying to connect to his remote repository.

 We are going to set up the method that is commonly used by many different services to authenticate access on the command line.
 This method is called Secure Shell Protocol (SSH).
 SSH is a cryptographic network protocol that allows secure communication between computers using an otherwise insecure network.